Skip to main content

 Beyond the direct actions of sex hormones, metabolic health profoundly influences brain function and cognitive resilience.
 The brain, despite comprising only a small percentage of body weight, consumes a disproportionately large amount of the body’s energy, primarily in the form of glucose.
 Conditions that impair glucose metabolism, such as insulin resistance, can directly compromise neuronal function.
 When brain cells cannot efficiently utilize glucose, it leads to a state of cerebral glucose hypometabolism, a common feature in neurodegenerative diseases.

-The plays a central role in regulating metabolism.
+The endocrine system plays a central role in regulating metabolism.
 Hormones like insulin, leptin, and ghrelin, along with thyroid hormones and cortisol, collectively influence energy homeostasis, appetite regulation, and cellular energy production.
 Dysregulation in these metabolic hormones can lead to systemic inflammation and oxidative stress, both of which are detrimental to neuronal health.
 Chronic inflammation, for example, can disrupt the blood-brain barrier, allowing inflammatory molecules to enter the brain and contribute to neuroinflammation, further impairing cognitive processes.

 The table below summarizes key hormonal axes and their direct impact on cognitive domains ∞